Impact of Chiral-Transitions in Quantum Friction: Optical Force

 Note that the contribution of the self-part of the Green's function is disregarded as it does not play a role in quantum friction.
 The friction force can be numerically evaluated using the substitutions $\mathcal{G}_{k_x} \to \mathcal{G}_{EE,k_x} $ and $\boldsymbol{\tilde{\gamma}} \to \boldsymbol{\gamma}$ in Eq. (\ref{friction force}).

-The derived theory is rather general and can be readily used to calculate the friction force in different plasmonic platforms (e.g., metals, graphene), as well as to determine the drag force effect due to a drift current \cite{Muzzamal2020, Shapiro, Filipa}.
+The developed theory is rather general and can be readily applied to calculate the friction force in a wide range of stratified electromagnetic platforms using the system's reflection matrix $\bf{R}$.
+In particular, it can be used to analyze the friction force in various plasmonic platforms (e.g., metals, graphene, Weyl semimetals) and to study the drag force induced by a drift current \cite{Muzzamal2020, Shapiro, Filipa}, including the effects of spatial dispersion.
+Related formulations based on the system's Green's function can be found in the literature \cite{Dedkov2017, Intravaia2016, Klatt2017}.